platformsh/platformsh-docs/reference/toolstacks/php/drupal/redis-drupal-8.md

     $settings['redis.connection']['host'] = $redis['host'];
     $settings['redis.connection']['port'] = $redis['port'];

-    // Enable the redis server overrides, e.g. cache tags checksum.
-    // See that file, you might want to copy and customize it, it is meant as an example
-    // and will change as more backends are offered by the redis module.

     // Apply changes to the container configuration to better leverage Redis.
     // This includes using Redis for the lock and flood control systems, as well
     // as the cache tag checksum.
 Alternatively, copy the contents of that file